benjmor/CVFL/state_quals_process.md

     1. Average seed of opponents faced.

 ## Elimination Rounds

+A.  Elimination rounds should be judged by a panel of 3 judges.
 A.  Brackets are set as follows:
     1. If 8 or fewer advancing entries, start with quarter-finals.
     1. If 9-16 advancing entries, start with octo-finals.